worldline/vuejs-training/docs/components/README.md

 # Components

-So far, you've seen the `name` and`data` options for a component.
+So far, you've seen the `components` and `data` options for a component.
 We will discuss in this section all the others.

 ## Methods